My Parish Family

 on

-If God is a good Father and creates a good world, why does evil exist?
-The Catechism addresses this profound and often painful question.
+Together, with Fr.
+Mike, we explore the reality of Christ’s true presence in the Eucharist.
 Fr.
-Mike helps us understand how to reconcile sin, evil, and suffering with God’s loving Providence.
-He assures us that while God does not remove evil, he does redeem it, offering himself as the solution.
-Today’s readings are Catechism paragraphs 309-314.
+Mike unpacks what actually happens during the celebration of the sacrifice of the Eucharist, specifically, transubstantiation.
+He explains that during the Consecration, the whole substance of bread and wine becomes the whole substance of the Body and Blood of Christ.
+Today’s readings are Catechism paragraphs 1373-1377.
 This episode has been found to be in conformity with the Catechism by the Institute on the Catechism, under the Subcommittee on the Catechism, USCCB.
 For the complete reading plan, visit ascensionpress.com/ciy Please note: The Catechism of the Catholic Church contains adult themes that may not be suitable for children - parental discretion is advised.

 Read more >>